cmdcolin/jbrowse-plugin-ldviewer/README.md

 ## Future/ideas

-The ldserver is a barrier to easy plug-n-play usage of th plugin since it requirs some 'server side admin' (normal jbrowse usage is very client side focused)
+The ldserver is a barrier to easy plug-n-play usage of the plugin since it requires some 'server side admin' (normal jbrowse usage is very client side focused)

 However, I welcome you to try it out!